 Nelly Neumann completed her doctorate in synthetic geometry in 1909 at Breslau University, making her one of the first women in Germany to obtain such a degree.
 In her lifetime she provided career guidance to female university students and worked as a secondary school teacher, tackling the intersection of philosophy and mathematics.

 Emmy Noether, a German mathematician, was the world leader in the twentieth-century development of modern “abstract” algebra.
-Her writing, the students she inspired, and their books wholly changed the form and content of higher algebra throughout the world.
+Her writing, the students she inspired, and those students’ books wholly changed the form and content of higher algebra throughout the world.
+She influenced a generation of mathematicians, several of whom borrowed heavily from her work to write the major textbooks of the field.

 Journalist, educator, homemaker, and community stalwart with a Ph.D. in physics, Mattie (née Levi) Rotenberg was born in Toronto to parents who had immigrated as teenagers when Jewish Toronto was a village with a population of barely 2000.